Yosef-S-A/Python_projects/README.md

 # 100-days-of-code

-This my 100daysofcode challenge based on Angela Yu's 100 days of code in Python course.
+This is my #100daysofcode challenge based on Angela Yu's 100 days of code in Python course.

 In each day challenge, you can find a project that covers all concepts done that day.